 This piece of advice is something that has been growing in popularity and proliferation throughout the exercise community, but nonetheless, I wanted to add it here to help keep it alive!

 As defined above, the negative is the relaxing of the muscle, post contraction, that resets the exercise to its starting position.
 In many gyms, people still seemingly contract the muscle and then neglect the negative.

 In some studies, the negative motion was cited as responsible for up to 2/3 of the muscle growth during exercise!
 The slow and controlled relaxing motion of the exercises causes more calorie burn and (good) muscle tearing that helps build stronger and healthier muscles upon recovery.

 Everyone handles their negatives differently, but I would choose a consistent number to count to over 1-2 breaths while performing the motion.
 Yes - it may add time to the workout, but you will feel the difference and see results.
 Be careful if you suffer from tendonitis or fail to stretch properly, the ligaments will definitely be given a work out when applying this form for the first time.

 Be willing to try new things and mix it up while staying consistent with your weekly workout schedule.
 Time is always a valuable commodity, and I am sure most would don’t want to spend hours in the gym without seeing or feeling the desired results.
 If you are going to spend time in the gym give focus to the points above and you will be maximizing your results for the exercises performed in roughly the same amount of time.

-I hope you enjoyed this post and if so, feel free to comment and add questions below and don’t forget to sign up to our Facebook and Twitter accounts for new releases and share with family and loved ones!
-As always, until next post, stay informed and be healthy!
+I hope you enjoyed this post and if so, feel free to comment and add questions below, and don’t forget to sign up to our Facebook and Twitter accounts for new releases and share with family and loved ones!
+As always, until the next post, stay informed and be healthy!